alisnwu/cifkit/README.md

 ## Motivation

-In high-throuhgput analysis using `.cif` files, the research project has identified the folowing needs:
+In high-throughput analysis using `.cif` files, the research project has identified the folowing needs:

 - **Format files at once:** `.cif` files parsed from databases often contain ill-formatted files.
 We need a tool to standardize, preprocess, and filter out